yupgup/jonitrythall.com/_posts/2023-09-23-initial-exploration-chatgpt-adhd.markdown

 Additionally, the design of the interface itself is simple, clean, and free of distracting colors, ads, and meaningless animations.

 ### Job Search Process
 While the job search process can be challenging for the most neurotypical among us, it can feel impossible with ADHD.
 There are a lot of expectations to keep in mind, a lot of reading, a lot of repetitive requirements, a lot of writing, and a lot of uncomfortable interactions.
-It’s boring, *wildly* inefficient, and often weighs on your ability to have confidence and “sell” yourself.
-There are countless ways to get stuck on the injustice of it all, and having a more hands-off approach can help it feel more efficient and less personal.
+It’s boring, *wildly* inefficient, and often weighs on your ability to have confidence and “sell” yourself. <mark style="background: #E4E3FC;">There are countless ways to get stuck on the injustice of it all, and having a more hands-off approach can help it feel more efficient and less personal</mark>.

 ChatGPT can help you brainstorm the perfect job title based on your experience or if you want to transition into something similar without changing your path completely.
 Get help predicting interview questions and how to answer them, get easy access to top keywords, let it summarize long and dry job descriptions,